zachchan105/tmewc/typescript/api-reference/interfaces/BitcoinRawTxVectors.md

 # Interface: BitcoinRawTxVectors

-Represents a raw Bitcoin transaction decomposed into specific vectors.
+Represents a raw Meowcoin transaction decomposed into specific vectors.

 ## Table of contents